xarvh/exalted-cypher-system/martial-arts/martial-arts.md

 Many Styles have a *Form* Technique: only one Form Technique can be active at any given time.

+Even if all Form Techniques are always `Action`, they can be activated as part of rolling initiative.

 Combining Multiple Styles
 -------------------------